HelloFro/ZeroCodeGeneratationCPP/README.md

 Issues:

+- Wasn't able to find a way to  take excess cents and convert them to dollars
+- Wasn't able to fix the precision of the conversions

 Notes:

 - Macros would work, but for this assignment not allowed to use them.
 - templates cannot recieve floating point values as parameters
+- constexpr will help out greatly in generating 0 code
+- Conversion equation: .[ 00, 100 ) cents US / 1 dollar (country), ie. .76 cents US == 1 dollar AU
+					   1 dollar US / .[ 00, 100 ) cents (country), ie. 1 dollar US == 1.32 AU

 ----